wkhere/stackless/Doc/library/os.rst

    to the filename.
 Applications are responsible for properly creating and managing files created using paths returned by :func:`tempnam`; no automatic cleanup is provided.
-On Unix, the environment variable :envvar:`TMPDIR` overrides *dir*, while on Windows the :envvar:`TMP` is used.
+On Unix, the environment variable :envvar:`TMPDIR` overrides *dir*, while on Windows :envvar:`TMP` is used.
 The specific behavior of this function depends on the C library implementation; some aspects are underspecified in system documentation.